Alpine A110 Review 2024

 One engine powers the Alpine A110, a four-cylinder turbocharged 1.8-litre unit that also sees service in a number of RenaultSport’s hot Clio and Megane models.

-In the Pure and Legende power output is 252PS with torque of 320Nm, while the A110S, introduced in late 2019, gets a modified version of the same 1.8-litre turbocharged engine with its output increased to 292PS.
+In the Pure and Legende power output was 252PS with torque of 320Nm, which is the same as the 'base' model on offer new.
+The A110S, introduced in late 2019, gets a modified version of the same 1.8-litre turbocharged engine with its output, now delivering 300PS, and this is shared with the GT and R models, plus the R Turini edition.

-Torque stays the same with the A110S, at 320Nm, produced from 2000rpm to 6000rpm, which gives the engine great low-rev flexibility.
-There’s reward if you rev it out though, with peak power in each developed in at 6000rpm, giving the incentive to run it up to its redline.
+Torque rises from 320Nm with the A110, produced from 2000rpm to 4800rpm for great low-rev flexibility, to 340Nm spread between 2400- and 6000rpm with the 300PS motor.
+There’s reward if you rev it either motor out though, with peak power in each maxxing out at least at 6000rpm, giving the incentive to run it up to its redline.

 Do that and the paddle-shifted seven-speed twin clutch automatic transmission reacts quickly, changing the driving modes through from Normal through Sport and onto Track.